WardsParadox/Munki-Overnight/README.md

 # Munki-Overnight
+**If anyone wants to attempt to get this fully functional, feel free to fork it.
+Let me know and I will re-direct people there**

 **Please note that a majority of users are reporting that this does not fully function for them.
 Please test this in your environment.
 Also look at pmset -a lidwake 0 .
 Your mileage may vary.**